-Contracts of carriage in Hong Kong are governed by the Carriage of Goods by Sea Ordinance (Cap 462), which gives the full force of law to the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules (the Rules)), which has been ratified by Hong Kong.49 Provided that one of the criteria set out in the Rules applies (e.g., shipment from Hong Kong, bill of lading issued in Hong Kong, or if the bill of lading provides for the Rules to apply), then the only instance when the Rules will not apply is when the contract of carriage does not require a bill of lading or similar document of title to be issued.50 The Bills of Lading and Analogous Shipping Documents Ordinance (Cap 440) defines what constitutes a bill of lading under Hong Kong law.51 Although the Rules do not apply to charter parties per se, they are frequently incorporated in charter parties by agreement by way of a clause paramount.52
+Contracts of carriage in Hong Kong are governed by the Carriage of Goods by Sea Ordinance (Cap 462), which gives the full force of law to the Protocols 1968 and 1979 to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading (the Hague-Visby Rules), which has been ratified by Hong Kong.
+Provided that one of the criteria set out in the Hague-Visby Rules applies (e.g., shipment from Hong Kong, bill of lading issued in Hong Kong, or if the bill of lading provides for the Rules to apply), then the only instance when the Rules will not apply is when the contract of carriage does not require a bill of lading or similar document of title to be issued.
+The Bills of Lading and Analogous Shipping Documents Ordinance (Cap 440) defines what constitutes a bill of lading under Hong Kong law.
+Although the Hague-Visby Rules do not apply to charter parties per se, they are frequently incorporated in charter parties by agreement by way of a clause paramount.